tupl-tufts/rdl/README.md

 # Static Type Checking

 RDL has experimental support (note: this is in beta release) for static type checking.
-As mentioned in the introduction, calling `type` with `typecheck_now: true` statically type checks the body of the annotated method body against the given signature.
+As mentioned in the introduction, calling `type` with `typecheck: :now` statically type checks the body of the annotated method body against the given signature.
 If the method has already been defined, RDL will try to check the method immediately.
 Otherwise, RDL will statically type check the method as soon as it is loaded.

 Often method bodies cannot be type checked as soon as they are loaded because they refer to classes, methods, and variables that have not been created yet.
+To support these cases, some other symbol can be supplied as `typecheck: sym`.
+Then when `rdl_do_typecheck sym` is called, all methods typechecked at `sym` will be statically checked.

-To support these cases, `type` can be called with `typecheck: true`, which will delay checking the method's type until the method is called.
+Addditionally, `type` can be called with `typecheck: :call`, which will delay checking the method's type until the method is called.
 Currently these checks are not cached, so expect a big performance hit for using this feature.

 To perform type checking, RDL needs source code, which it gets by parsing the file containing the to-be-typechecked method.
 Hence, static type checking does not work in `irb` since RDL has no way of getting the source.
 RDL currently uses the [parser Gem](https://github.com/whitequark/parser) to parse Ruby source code.
 (And RDL uses the parser gem's amazing diagnostic output facility to print type error messages.)